YOUCANSAY

 At the same time, pupils are adapting to new routines, new expectations, new friendships, larger environments and greater independence.

-The Transition Life Readiness Questionnaire (LRQ) has been designed to help schools gain an early understanding of Year 7 pupils' strengths, capabilities and challenges at class level, allowing support to be targeted effectively while relationships and understanding are still developing.
+The Transition Life Readiness Questionnaire (LRQ) has been designed to help schools gain an early understanding of new pupils' strengths, capabilities and challenges at class level, allowing support to be targeted effectively while relationships and understanding are still developing.

 Understanding More Than How Pupils Feel